 As you expose your smile to many foods and beverages over the years, tooth enamel begins to erode and look dull.
 In order to lift these stains, you need professional whitening solutions specifically designed to address stains underneath the enamel, not just on the surface.
 Our in-office whitening treatment combines bleaching gel and special lights to make your smile multiple shades whiter in just under an hour!
 By the time your treatment is complete, you’ll have a smile free of stains that looks brighter than ever before.

 Do your gums hide more of your teeth and result in what some call a “gummy smile?”
 This is a more common issue than you’d think, which is why Dr. Patel offers gum recontouring to remove excessive tissue.
 The procedure is relatively simple and can be done in a single appointment depending on the complexity.
 Treatment is also ideal if your gum line is uneven due to genetics.
-By the end of the treatment, more of your beautiful teeth will become visible for the world to see!
+By the end of the treatment with our cosmetic dentist in Farmer's Branch, more of your beautiful teeth will become visible for the world to see!

 We understand that choosing a cosmetic treatment can be a difficult choice upfront.
 To remove any doubt and give you the confidence you need, our dental office is equipped with advanced dental software intended to give you a preview of what your smile will look like following treatment.
 With the help of a digitally edited photo, you can more easily determine whether porcelain veneers, teeth whitening, cosmetic bonding, or another treatment will meet your needs.